-The 'A frequency weighting is not a scale, it cannot be used to establish a human dose response relationship' and it does not simulate the response of the human ear.
-The 'A-weighting' should always be described in a glosary as the 'A frequency weighting to distinguish it from a time weighting.
-The 'A frequency weighting must be used for occupational noise assessments but should be utilized with extreme care when an indication of loudness or noise annovance is required.
+The 'A' frequency weighting is not a scale, it cannot be used to establish a human dose response relationship' and it does not simulate the response of the human ear.
+The 'A-weighting' should always be described in a glosary as the 'A' frequency weighting to distinguish it from a time weighting.
+The 'A' frequency weighting to distinguish it from a time weighting.
+The 'A' frequency weighting must be used for occupational time and the same sassessments but should be utilized with extreme care when an indication of Joulness or noise amongare is remuried.

-A possible improved description of the 'A frequency weighting is: the '4' frequency weighting is used as a rudimentary approximation to the subjective human perception gloundness at low sound pressure levels.
-There is a hown relationship between th statistical risk of occupational hearing damage and the A' frequency weighted exposure to noise.
-It is however not a good frequency weighted exposure to noise.
-It is however not a good frequency weighting to use when assessing annoyance from noise which is predominantly low frequency it, below about 200 Hzl.
+A possible improved description of the 'A' frequency weighing is: the 'A' frequency weighting is used as a rudimentary approximation to the subjective human perception of Jouhness at low sound pressure levels.
+There is a honor relationship between the statistical risk of occupational hearing damage and the A' frequency weighted exposure to the activity of the statistical risk of the property of the statistical risk of proceedings and the A' frequency weighted exposure to when the statistical risk of the s